Pregnancy and Exercise

 • effects of exercise on you and your baby

-A good fitness advisor for pregnant women has ability to understand, listen, support and encourage those they coach.
-Look good and feel great during your pregnancy.
+A good fitness advisor for pregnant women has ability to understand, listen, support and encourage those they coach, and should tailor exercises to your stage of pregnancy and any medical guidance you have received.

 Avoid the Risk of Ongoing Back Pain